richo/snowplow-wiki/setup-guide/4-storage/storage-loader/StorageLoader-setup.md

 If you have not completed these two steps yet, then please follow the linked setup guides.

+Note that this guide assumes that you have configured EmrEtlRunner to output the **non-Hive** SnowPlow event format.
+The Hive SnowPlow event format will not work with Infobright.

 This guide assumes that you have administrator access to the Unix-based server (e.g. Ubuntu, OS X, Fedora) on which you installed ICE, and will install StorageLoader on the same server.

 Please note that ICE can be deployed onto a Windows-based server, and in theory StorageLoader could be installed on a Windows-based server too, using the Windows Task Scheduler instead of cron, but this has not been tested or documented.